prokopchukdim/Backend-Lab-CSCC01/README.md

 ## <span style="color:#ADD8E6"> Description </span>

-This is a two part lab where you will learn how to build a simple full stack web application using PostgreSQL, ExpressJS, React.js, and Node.js, and you will build upon this application.
+In this lab you will learn how to build a simple backend application using PostgreSQL, ExpressJS, React.js, and Node.js, and you will build upon this application.
 Here's a brief overview of all the technologies you will explore in this lab:

 ### PostgreSQL